1964 Florida Gators football team

 The 1964 Florida Gators football team represented the University of Florida during the 1964 NCAA University Division football season.
 The season was the fifth for Ray Graves as the head coach of the Florida Gators football team.
 Graves' 1964 Florida Gators posted an overall record of 7–3 and a 4–2 Southeastern Conference (SEC) record, tying for second among the eleven SEC teams.

-Before the season

 The season was Steve Spurrier's first season as quarterback.